-The case for using mobile data for research, forecasting, disaster response, and public-service improvement is growing stronger with each innovative project.
-Despite great interest, experts across sectors have suggested that the use of mobile data for social good remains largely in the pilot phase.
-Remaining challenges stem from both the demand and supply side including a lack of coordination among stakeholders, the absence of enabling regulatory frameworks, and privacy considerations.
+The case for using mobile data for research, forecasting, disaster response, and public-service improvement grew stronger with each innovative project.
+Despite great interest, experts across sectors suggested that the use of mobile data for social good remained largely in the pilot phase.
+Challenges stemmed from both the demand and supply side including a lack of coordination among stakeholders, the absence of enabling regulatory frameworks, and privacy considerations.

-Recommendations include the execution of a high-profile demonstration project by a broad public-private partnership of governments, MNOs, and development organizations.
-Such a partnership would create the regulatory environment and back-end systems required to reassure and reward risk-averse MNOs.
-It would also offer convincing evidence for the value of using mobile data for development.
+Recommendations included the execution of a high-profile demonstration project by a broad public-private partnership of governments, MNOs, and development organizations.
+Such a partnership could create the regulatory environment and back-end systems required to reassure and reward risk-averse MNOs.
+It also offered convincing evidence for the value of using mobile data for development.